vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 - `UID`, the username for the database.
 - `PWD`, the password for the database.

-Here's a sample of how a connection string should look like:
+Here's an example of a connection string:

 {% highlight text %}
 DRIVER={HDBODBC};SERVERNODE=f0dfd2cf-d606-4bef-b9ac-8d7baebccb11.hana.trial-us10.hanacloud.ondemand.com:443;UID=DBADMIN;PWD=MyDirtySecret;